joaomatias100/Vehicle-Detection-and-Tracking/README.md

 At the time of writing, the dataset is not publicly hosted online.
 To obtain it, users typically need to request access from researchers associated with the **University at Albany (SUNY)** or other researchers who maintain a local copy.

-Files involved in this step:
-*(add dataset acquisition scripts or instructions here)*

 ---

 # 2. Dataset Preprocessing